Here are my top six reasons why I love being a bibliophile and you should be one too:

 The funny thing is that we say is history is boring but keeps on repeating itself in events or we borrow heavily from it.
 Quick example: the developer of the Trojan computer virus probably named it after an ancient Greek war strategy, a lot of modern-day architecture and fashion (Ahem ladies, the off-shoulder bridesmaid dress design is very Hellenic) is borrowed from ancient times.

 Reading helps people to develop a wealth of ideas on that they can use to assess different situations, eventually, tackle different problems and possibly even re-invent themselves.

-Spice up your conversations: Being well-read is definitely is a mark of refinement.
+Elevate your conversations: Being well-read is definitely is a mark of refinement.
 It enables one to draw parallels and even come up with new ideas.
-This does not mean that you have to read Shakespeare but I dare you to move beyond the common tabloids, magazines and self-help books.
+This does not mean that you have to read Shakespeare but I dare you to move beyond the tabloids, magazines and self-help books.
 Look for something that will energize you with new ideas depending on your interests.
-The key word here is interests.
+The keyword here is interests.